-“…And now that [this couple] is breaking away and starting their own life, that can be hard for mom or dad to let them do that, and so they continue to kind of do the things that they were used to doing as a parent when they were a young child.
-As a result, they need to look at the admission ticket they’ve given to mom and dad to come into their lives and do that to find out whatever it is and to take that away.
-You know, make a decision, at least.
+“…And now that [this couple] is breaking away and starting their own life, that can be hard for mom or dad to let them do that.
+So they continue to do the things that they were used to doing as a parent when they were a young child.
+As a result, this couple needs to look at the admission ticket they’ve given to mom and dad to come into their lives and do that.
+It’s important to find out whatever it is and to take that away.
+Make a decision, at least.
 Is it worth the price we’re paying to have free babysitting or to get our rent paid or whatever that thing might be?”

 Good point!
 I hope this gives you something to prayerfully consider —especially if you are having problems.

 It’s a fine line you sometimes have to walk after marrying, but it’s a necessary one to walk cautiously.
 Your allegiance to your parents is forever changed after marrying.
-You were under their authority and protective umbrella before marrying, but you stand as a married adult after you say your wedding vows to another before God.
-If you need help and you can do it without knocking your spouse aside to do so, then that’s one thing.
+You were under their authority and protective umbrella before marrying.
+But you stand as a married adult after you say your wedding vows to another before God.
+If you can get parental help without knocking your spouse aside to do so, then that’s one thing.
 But if the “help” comes with strings attached, then it’s more trouble than it’s worth.

 “When you married, you departed from your old ways.
-You didn’t leave your first home in terms of love or communication, but you did leave in terms of authority and priority.
+You didn’t leave your first home in terms of love or communication.
+But you did leave in terms of authority and priority.
 The most important human relationship now is the one you have with your husband or wife.
-More than that, your marriage is a living, breathing institution with a life of its own —a covenant that is a symbol of God’s love for the church, His body of believers in Jesus Christ.”
+More than that, your marriage is a living, breathing institution with a life of its own.
+It’s a covenant that is a symbol of God’s love for the church, His body of believers in Jesus Christ.”
 (Dr Randy Carlson)